-6 Steps to Make Great Lightroom Presets
+6 Steps to Making Great Lightroom Presets

 I want to take a few minutes to talk Lightroom presets today- specifically, how to create Lightroom presets that don’t suck.